 The Other Darrin: Jill's sister Robin appeared in two episodes and was played by a different actress each time.

-The Other Marty: Jill was first played by Frances Fisher but audiences reacted poorly to her performance in the pilot episode and Patricia Richardson took over the role.
+The Other Marty: Jill was first played by Frances Fisher but audiences reacted poorly to her performance in the pilot episode, so Patricia Richardson took over the role.

 Richard Karn was nearly this, see What Could Have Been below.